ledux/presentations/nullables/presentation-nullables.md

 ## Why?

 - Enables static compiler analysis
+- NullReferenceException is the most common runtime exception
 - Less null checks in code --> less CPU cycles

 # How the compiler checks the null state